Mohammed-El-Kassoiri/Medical-Diagnosis-COT-DeepSeek/README.md

 ## 📋 Overview

-**AI Doctor V1** is an advanced medical language model fine-tuned for clinical reasoning, diagnostic support, and treatment planning.
+**Medical-Diagnosis-COT-DeepSeek V1** is an advanced medical language model fine-tuned for clinical reasoning, diagnostic support, and treatment planning.
 Built on state-of-the-art transformer architecture and trained on medical reasoning datasets, this model demonstrates strong capabilities in understanding complex medical scenarios and providing structured clinical insights.

 ### Key Capabilities